miekg/learninggo/channels.md

 > * Concurrency is about program design.
 Quote: Google IO 2010 -- Rob Pike

 In this chapter we will show off Go's ability for concurrent programming using channels and goroutines.
 Goroutines are the central entity in Go's ability for concurrency.

-But what *is* a goroutine?
-From [@effective_go]:
+But what *is* a goroutine, from [@effective_go]:

-\begin{quote}
-They're called goroutines because the existing terms -- threads, coroutines, processes, and so on -- convey inaccurate connotations.
+> They're called goroutines because the existing terms -- threads, coroutines,
+> processes, and so on -- convey inaccurate connotations.
 A goroutine has a simple
-model: \emph{it is a function executing in parallel with other goroutines in the same address space}.
-It is lightweight, costing little more than the allocation of stack space.
-And the stacks start small, so they are cheap, and grow by allocating (and freeing) heap storage as required.
+> model: *it is a function executing in parallel with other goroutines in the same
+> address space*.
+It is lightweight, costing little more than the allocation of
+> stack space.
+And the stacks start small, so they are cheap, and grow by
-\end{quote}
+> allocating (and freeing) heap storage as required.

 A \first{goroutine}{goroutine} is a normal function, except that you start it with the keyword \first{`go`}{keyword!go}.
 \begin{lstlisting}
 ready("Tea", 2)	    |\coderemark{Normal function call}|
 go ready("Tea", 2)  |\coderemark{`ready()` started as goroutine}|
 \end{lstlisting}

+{callout="//"}
+<{{src/concurrency/sleep.go}}[8,18]
+Figure: Go routines in action.

 The following idea for a program was taken from [@go_course_day3].
 We run a function as two goroutines, the goroutines wait for an amount of time and then print something to the screen.
-On the lines 14 and 15 we start the goroutines.
-The `main` function
-waits long enough, so that both goroutines will have printed their text.
-Right now we wait for 5 seconds on line 17, but in fact we have no idea how long we should wait until all goroutines have exited.
+At <1> we start the goroutines.
+The `main` function waits long enough at <2>, so that both goroutines will have printed their text.
+Right now we wait for 5 seconds, but in fact we have no idea how long we should wait until all goroutines have exited.
+This outputs:

-\lstinputlisting[numbers=right,label=src:sleeping,firstnumber=8,caption=Go routines in action,linerange={8,18}]{src/sleep.go}
-Listing (#src:sleeping) outputs:
-\begin{display}
-I'm waiting         \coderemark{Right away}
+    I'm waiting         // Right away
-Coffee is ready!    \coderemark{After 1 second}
+    Coffee is ready!    // After 1 second
-Tea is ready!       \coderemark{After 2 seconds}
+    Tea is ready!       // After 2 seconds
-\end{display}

-If we did not wait for the goroutines (i.e. remove line 17) the program would be terminated immediately and any running goroutines would *die with it*.
+If we did not wait for the goroutines (i.e. remove the line at <2>) the program would be terminated immediately and any running goroutines would *die with it*.

 To fix this we need some kind of mechanism which allows us to communicate with the goroutines.
 This mechanism is available to us in the form of \first{channels}{channels}.
 A